The school follows the National Curriculum for Literacy - Reading & Writing.

 Teachers ensure that pupils learn new grapheme-phoneme correspondences (GPCs) and revise and consolidate those learnt earlier.
 The understanding that the letter(s) on the page represent the sounds in spoken words underpin pupils' reading and spelling of all words.
 This includes common words containing unusual GPCs.
 The term ‘common exception words’ is used throughout the programmes of study for such words.

-Shared Reading is taught using a big book in the Early Years and Year 1 using the KTC approach.
-It takes place for 20 mins three times a week in Nursery and Reception and three times a week within a fortnightly cycle in Year 1.
+Shared Reading is taught using a big book in the Early Years and Year 1.
+Lessons takes place for 20 mins three times a week in Nursery and Reception and three times a week within a fortnightly cycle in Year 1.
 The children have the opportunity to practise decoding words, sight words and simple comprehension skills.

 In Year 2-6 Shared Reading is part of the Literacy cycle.
 Whole class shared reading takes place once a week for 30 mins where there is the direct teaching of comprehension strategies through the class literacy text.
 These comprehension strategies include visualising, asking questions, summarising, linking sentences, using working memory, using inference and using grammar knowledge.
 Shared reading allows the teacher to model the comprehension strategies that good readers use when they are reading.
 Children then have opportunities to apply these skills with shorter pieces of text.
 See Long Term Plan, which outlines the comprehension strategies taught in each year group and the text being used.